kimsjjkjn/PBPK_Propranolol/README.md

 - vs Digitised (excluding IV Tmax, which is 0 by definition): AAFE = 1.74, within 2× = 80%, within 3× = 80%.
 - vs Literature (excluding IV Tmax): AAFE = 2.73, within 2× = 40%, within 3× = 60%.

-Note: The in vivo data were digitized from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values as shown in table 4.
+Note: The in vivo data were digitised from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values as shown in table 4.

 ## Human PO Model
 - in vivo pharmacokinetic data for comparison: 10.1371/journal.pone.0097885